alumniei/jobit/2019/README.md

 * [Sticky-kit](https://github.com/leafo/sticky-kit)

 ### Who is using template?
 Going to use template?
 Go on!
-The only thing we ask - let us know at [*lviv@gdg.org.ua*](mailto:lviv@gdg.org.ua) so we can include you to this list, or make a pull request.
+The only thing we ask - let us know at [*info@jobit.pt*](mailto:info@jobit.pt) so we can include you to this list, or make a pull request.

 | | | |
 |------|------|------|